Vojislav Šešelj: Custody and trial

 Under the ICTY indictment, Šešelj was charged with 15 counts of crimes against humanity and violations of the laws or customs of war.
 The first of these charges is for persecution of Croats, Muslims and other non-Serbs in Vukovar, Šamac, Zvornik and Vojvodina.
 The other charges include murder, forced deportation, illegal imprisonment, torture and property destruction during the Yugoslav wars.

 Šešelj's aide, Ljubiša Petković, was found guilty by the ICTY's Trial Chamber III of contempt for refusing to appear as a Chamber's witness in Šešelj's trial.
 Petković was released on 26 September from the ICTY Detention Unit.
 He had been sentenced to four months' imprisonment, credit being given for the three months and 14 days already spent in the Detention Unit.

+His trial officially began on 7 November 2007.

 On 11 February 2009, after 71 witnesses had been heard and with the expected conclusion of the prosecution's case seven hours away, the presiding judges suspended Šešelj's trial indefinitely at the request of prosecutors, who alleged that witnesses were being intimidated. Šešelj claimed the true motive of the prosecutors was that they were losing their case.
 He claimed the court had presented numerous false witnesses to avoid having to acquit him and said it should pay him damages for "all the suffering and six years spent in detention".

 One of the three judges voted against the suspension of the trial stating that it was "unfair to interrupt the trial of someone who has spent almost six years in detention".
 A contempt of court case against Šešelj was opened for having revealed, in a book he had written, the identities of three witnesses whose names had been ordered suppressed by the tribunal, and for which he was sentenced to 15 months imprisonment by the ICTY.

 On 24 July 2009, he was sentenced to 15 months in detention for disrespecting the court after publishing names of trial witnesses on his personal website.

 On 25 November 2009, it was announced that Šešelj's trial would resume on 12 January 2010.
 The trial resumed on schedule and continued until 17 March 2010.